 You can now book face to face appointments with a doctor, order repeat medication and update your personal details almost 24 hours a day, 7 days a week.
 Speak to our reception team, they will be pleased to provide you with more details and also register you for this service.

 Our automated telephone system enables you to book a face to face consultation with a doctor, check or cancel any appointment you have already booked, whether the surgery is open or closed.
 There is no need to register to use this service; all you need to do is make sure we have your correct phone numbers.
 If you think we may have an incorrect contact numbers please let us know, as soon as we amend your record you will be able to use the new system.

-Nurse practitioners are qualified to assess patients' physical, psychological and social needs and to diagnose and implement agreed management plans with patients, including appropriate prescribing and referrals to specialists.
-We have two part time nurse practitioners who work closely with the doctors and provide pre bookable appointments for patients.
+Advanced practitioners are qualified to assess patients' physical, psychological and social needs and to diagnose and implement agreed management plans with patients, including appropriate prescribing and referrals to specialists.
+We have a team of advanced practitioners who work closely with the doctors and provide pre bookable appointments for patients.

 Practice Nurse Appointments

 Our practice nurse team is available by appointment for a range of your health care needs.
 These include asthma and diabetic checks, blood tests, removal of stitches and wound care, ECGs, health checks for the over 75yrs, cervical smears, travel vaccinations, blood pressure checks and ear syringing and help to stop smoking.
 Please ask a member of reception for more information.
 All appointments are booked in advance and while a few appointments may be available on the day this cannot be guaranteed.
 The receptionist will ask you the purpose of your appointment, as certain procedures are allocated longer appointment times.